Mattias-Basle/online-cv/README.md

 # Project Description
 This project aims at creating an online version of my CV using React.

-N.B: The CSS of this project is not fully completed for mobile screen.
+**Note: The CSS of this project is not fully completed for mobile screen.**

 ## Getting Started with Create React App